 A composite resin is a tooth-coloured plastic mixture filled with glass (silicon dioxide).
 Introduced in the 1960s, dental composites were confined to the front teeth because they were not resilient enough to resist the pressure and wear generated by the back teeth.

 Since then, composite white fillings have been considerably improved and can be successfully placed in the back teeth as well.
-Composites are not only used for restoring decay but are also used for cosmetic improvements of the smile by changing the colour of the teeth or reshaping flawed teeth.
+Composites are not only used for restoring your teeth when decay occurs, but are also for cosmetic improvements of the smile by changing the colour of the teeth or reshaping flawed teeth.

 Like all fillings, composites protect your teeth after decay is removed to prevent breakage of the remaining tooth structure.
 These fillings also help to prevent sensitivity that can occur after the decayed portion of the tooth is removed.